sjd69/Applied_Cryptography/reports/phase-1.md

 * **Public Facing**
 	* System Model: The system will be deployed on publicly accessible web servers.
 Any individual regardless of location will be able to access the service and create a single user account for general file sharing purposes.
 The individual may create public and/or private groups to begin sharing files with that group.
 The individual will be able to invite other users to their group.
 The group creator will be able to grant permissions to modify and/or delete files to other users in the group as he sees fit.
-	* Trust Assumptions (needs elaborated): Within this public facing model, it is assumed that the System Administrator (along with members of the technical staff) has full permissions to all users, groups, and files within groups.
+	* Trust Assumptions (needs elaborated): Within this public facing model, it is assumed that the System Administrator (along with members of the technical staff) have read, modify, and delete permissions to all users, groups, and files within groups.
+	It is assumed that private group creators have some sort of other medium to find people to invite to their group.
+	It is assumed that a user will not try to subvert the single account policy.
+	It is assumed that the server the system is deployed on has sufficient uptime.
 	* Related Properties:
 		* Users
 			* Property 1: Human Verification - Users of the system should be human.